-- 7. Unless there is a clear indication to the contrary, campaign expenditures not described in subdivisions (a)(1) through (a)(6) shall be allocated to the next election following the date(s) on which the expenditures were made or, if the election is held on the date when the expenditure was made, to the election held on that date.
-Refunds of any expenditure on goods or services not provided to or used by the campaign shall be credited to the election for which the expenditure would otherwise have been allocated. - 8.
-The candidate shall maintain records establishing that his or her allocation of campaign expenditures was consistent with this resolution.
+- (7) Unless there is a clear indication to the contrary, campaign expenditures not described in subdivisions (a)(1) through (a)(6) of this regulation shall be allocated to the next election following the date(s) on which the expenditures were made or, if the election is held on the date when the expenditure was made, to the election held on that date.
+Refunds of any expenditure on goods or services not provided to or used by the campaign shall be credited to the election for which the expenditure would otherwise have been allocated. - (8) The candidate shall maintain records establishing that his or her allocation of campaign expenditures under Government Code section 85400 was consistent with the provisions of the Act and of this regulation. (b) The allocation of expenditures under this regulation shall be reported pursuant to subdivision (c) of 2 Cal.
+Code Regs.
+Section 18421.4. (c) A non-monetary contribution is deemed to be a campaign expenditure made by the receiving committee on the date of receipt, which counts against the voluntary expenditure limits prescribed by Government Code section 85400, if an expenditure for equivalent goods or services would have been a campaign expenditure described in subdivision (a) of this regulation.
+For purposes of Government Code section 85400, the amount of the expenditure shall be the fair market value of the contribution on the date of receipt. (d) Expenditures not counted against the voluntary expenditure limits prescribed by Government Code section 85400 include, but are not limited to, contributions to other candidates or committees, costs associated with preparing and filing campaign finance reports required under the Act, candidate filing fees, and costs of ballot pamphlet statements.
+Note: Authority cited: Section 83112, Government Code.
+Reference: Sections 82015, 85400 and 85402, Government Code.